Skip to content

 • The opportunity to teach Further Mathematics is useful in the recruitment and retention of enthusiastic and well-qualified mathematics teachers;

-• The experience of teachers and the FMSPW in providing tuition to students in Further Mathematics also shows that taking Further Mathematics can have a significant positive impact on A level Mathematics performance;
+• The experience of teachers and the MSPW in providing tuition to students in Further Mathematics also shows that taking Further Mathematics can have a significant positive impact on A level Mathematics performance;

 • “Students who take both maths and further maths achieve substantially higher grades in their maths than comparable students who take maths alone” is the conclusion of ALIS, the Advanced Level Information System;

-Further Mathematics can be provided in cost-effective ways with support from the FMSPW
+Further Mathematics can be provided in cost-effective ways with support from the MSPW

-• The FMSPW provides a free Scheme of Work, Flipped Classroom Videos and Revision Videos (for access to these, register with the FMSPW) as well as free teaching materials through the Integral Online Resources.
+• The MSPW provides a free Scheme of Work, Flipped Classroom Videos and Revision Videos (for access to these, register with the MSPW) as well as free teaching materials through the Integral Online Resources.

-• Schools and colleges can access high-quality, professional learning through the FMSPW to develop A level Mathematics and Further Mathematics teaching and learning.
+• Schools and colleges can access high-quality, professional learning through the MSPW to develop A level Mathematics and Further Mathematics teaching and learning.

-• FMSPW Area Coordinators offer free advice and support to teachers.
+• MSPW Area Coordinators offer free advice and support to teachers.

-• The FMSPW helps schools and colleges to work together to offer Further Mathematics and provides direct tuition, either face-to-face or online.
+• The MSPW helps schools and colleges to work together to offer Further Mathematics and provides direct tuition, either face-to-face or online.

 Who Should Study Further Mathematics?